 In one of my hub, I stated WWII was justified, Hitler had to be stopped.
 It was the only war we had to fight and thank God we won that war.
 Thank you Detroit

 Will do...once I have some spare change.

 Or become successful on HubPages! ;D

 Peace and Love,

 GeneriqueMedia, if you feel it's that important to say and not explored- I'm sure it is a good cause.
 As for myself, I'll stick to the SAMPLA cause.
 Calebd maybe me realize how important that lost treasure really is.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub What is the purpose of today's Technology in life? (must be signed in to view).
-What can I do to...
+Will you please give feedback on my Hub Rain Gardens - the latest Trend in Landscaping (must be signed in to view).
+What can I do to improve?...

 Copyright © 2017 HubPages Inc. and respective owners.

 Other product and company names shown may be trademarks of their respective owners.

 HubPages® is a registered Service Mark of HubPages, Inc.